seanwhs/Tutorials/NextJS/Build-a-QuickBooks-Clone/Part18-AR-AP-Aging-Reports.md

 ---

-### Checkpoint
+### Checkpoint — confirm before moving on

-- [ ] getArAging and getApAging both correctly bucket open invoices/bills by days overdue
+- [ ] `getArAging` and `getApAging` both correctly bucket open invoices/bills by days overdue
 - [ ] Both report pages display correctly with an as-of date control
-- [ ] You understand why this report reads from invoices/bills directly rather than purely from journal_lines, unlike Parts 16-17
+- [ ] You understand why this report reads from invoices/bills directly rather than purely from `journal_lines`, unlike Parts 16-17
-- [ ] You understand the partial-payment caveat (totalCents not netted against payment_applications) and could describe how you'd fix it
+- [ ] You understand the partial-payment caveat (`totalCents` not netted against `payment_applications`) and could describe how you'd fix it
 - [ ] You cross-checked the AR aging total loosely against the Balance Sheet's Accounts Receivable balance

 ---